rogerskeie/autoMutePlus/README.md

 - A whitelist (never muted, even with auto mute enabled).
 - A blacklist (always muted, even with auto mute disabled).

-I you don't need the additional fetures, you can use the original extension (download link at the bottom of this page).
+I you don't need the additional features, you can use the original extension (download link at the bottom of this page).

 Below is the original README.md from https://github.com/WaldiPL/autoMute